What Does the Job of a Gastroenterology Nurse Entail?

-This type of nursing career allows you to work in a wide variety of work settings, some of which include private medical offices, outpatient clinics and acute care hospitals.
-These nurses must also educate their patients on the medical conditions they have and suggest a variety of ways they can manage the symptoms they experience in their everyday lives.
-Because of this, nurses in this specialty must be good at communicating as they will need to do so on a daily basis with physicians, home care specialists, nutritionists, families and patients.
-In addition to being great communicators, gastroenterology nurses must also be familiar with technology such as computerized tomography scans, x-rays and exploratory endoscopic procedures.
+This nursing specialization allows one to work in a wide variety of work settings including private medical offices, outpatient clinics, and acute care hospitals.
+Gastroenterology nurses must educate their patients on the medical conditions they have and suggest a variety of ways they can manage their symptoms.
+Nurses in this specialty need to be good at communicating, as they will need to work with physicians, home care specialists, nutritionists, families, and patients on a daily basis.
+In addition to being great communicators, gastroenterology nurses must also be familiar with technology such as computerized tomography scans, x-rays, and exploratory endoscopic procedures.
 In this field, a nurse may work with newborns, adults, adolescents and children depending on the type of facility that he or she works in.

 - Society of Gastroenterology Nurses and Associates: This links to the official site of the Society of Gastroenterology Nurses and Associates.
 On this site you will find the member center, information on education and educational resources, events and issues in the industry.